-The City of Hope 'Difference'
+The City of Hope Difference

 As an independent biomedical, treatment and education center, City of Hope's infrastructure and collaborative energy set us apart.
 By having scientists, treatment staff and manufacturing facilities side-by-side, our treatment advances can travel from laboratory to patient with lifesaving speed.

-- Diabetes & Metabolism Research InstituteOur Diabetes & Metabolism Research Institute at City of Hope offers a broad diabetes and endocrinology program combining groundbreaking research, unique treatments and comprehensive education to help people with diabetes and other endocrine diseases live longer, better lives.
+The Diabetes & Metabolism Research InstituteOur Diabetes & Metabolism Research Institute offers a broad diabetes and endocrinology program combining groundbreaking research, unique treatments and comprehensive education to help people with diabetes and other endocrine diseases live longer, better lives.

-Hematologic Malignancies and Stem Cell Transplantation InstituteOur dedicated, multidisciplinary team of health care professionals at the institute combine innovative research discoveries with superior clinical treatments to improve outcomes for patients with hematologic cancers.
+Hematologic Malignancies and Stem Cell Transplantation InstituteOur dedicated, multidisciplinary team of health care professionals at the Hematologic Malignancies and Stem Cell Transplantation Institute combine innovative research discoveries with superior clinical treatments to improve outcomes for patients with hematologic cancers.

 The Judy and Bernard Briskin center for Myeloma ResearchThe Judy and Bernard Briskin Center for Multiple Myeloma Research was established to improve treatment and advance research for patients battling multiple myeloma.

 Center for Gene TherapyWe are very excited about the vast potential of stem cell-based therapies to save lives and fundamentally change the way we treat cancer, diabetes, AIDS and many other diseases.
 The Center for Gene Therapy is dedicated to unlocking that potential through world-class research, and converting that knowledge into real-world treatments and cures as rapidly as possible.

-Alpha Stem Cell ClinicThe mission of the City of Hope Alpha Clinic, part of the California Institute for Regenerative Medicine Alpha Stem Cell Clinic Network, is to accelerate stem cell-based clinical therapies in regenerative medicine, with a goal of transitioning new disease treatments into sustainable patient care programs for the people of California.
+Alpha Stem Cell ClinicThe mission of the Alpha Stem Cell Clinic, part of the California Institute for Regenerative Medicine Alpha Stem Cell Clinic Network, is to accelerate stem cell-based clinical therapies in regenerative medicine, with a goal of transitioning new disease treatments into sustainable patient care programs for the people of California.

-- CAR T Cell Therapy for Brain Tumors: Although CAR T cell therapy is still being studied, it is already showing enormous potential as a treatment for hard-to-treat cancers such as brain tumors.
-City of Hope clinicians and researchers are continually evaluating and improving this therapy so it can be more effective and accessible for our patients.
+Car T Cell Therapy for Brain TumorsAlthough it is still being studied, CAR T Cell Therapy for Brain Tumors is already showing enormous potential.
+Our clinicians and researchers are continually evaluating and improving this therapy so it can be more effective and accessible for our patients.

 Fibromyalgia Research FundThe Fibromyalgia Research Fund has been supporting a specific research project on fibromyalgia, enrolling patients from the fibromyalgia clinic of Paul St. Amand, M.D., and collecting blood samples from fibromyalgia syndrome patients and their parents.

-- Islet Cell Transplantation ProgramBy sharing its unique resources and expertise throughout southern California, the Islet Cell Transplantation Program aims to address islet transplantation challenges, catalyzing scientific advancements.
+Islet Cell Transplantation ProgramBy sharing its unique resources and expertise throughout southern California, the Islet Cell Transplantation Program aims to address islet transplantation challenges, catalyzing scientific advancements.

-Superfoods ResearchOur researchers are finding promising possibilities in certain "superfoods" that may have the ability to combat cancer.
+Superfoods ResearchOur researchers are finding promising benefits in certain superfoods that may have the ability to combat cancer.